 Access for Academic Users

-MAGMA is available without restriction to all OSC users.
+MAGMA is available to all OSC users.
 If you have any questions, please contact OSC Help.

 Usage on Owens